StevePerezUK/CMP9134-Advanced-Software-Engineering/11.Requirements/CMS Requirements.md

 # Functional requirements
  - FID1 - An area for faculty posting of class materials such as course syllabus and handouts
-  - 1.1 - A multi tenanted bulletin board with tennants as follows
+ - FID1.1 - A multi tenanted bulletin board with tennants as follows
      - faculty
      - student groups by course
-   - A facility to allow the upload of course materials to include,
+- FID1.1.2 - A facility to allow the upload of course materials to include,
-    - 1.1.1 - Microsoft formats and text files. **TBA**
+    - Microsoft formats and text files. **TBA**
-  - 1.2 - A view only permission group for students
+    - A view only permission group for students
-  - 1.3
+    - A read/write permission group for faculty
+- FID1.1.3 - A facility for faculty to create, delete and update messages
 - FID2 - An area for student posting of papers and other assignments
 - FID3 - A grade book where faculty can record grades and each student can view his or her grades
-  - 3.1
+- FID3.1 - The grade book should access the grade database in real time
+- FID3.2 - The grade book must only show grades relating to the authenticated student
+- FID3.3 - The grade book will allow reading of all student grades by a faculty member - **TBC**
  - FID4 - An integrated email tool allowing participants to send announcement email messages to the entire class or to a subset of the entire class
  - FID5 - A chat tool allowing synchronous communication among class participants
  - FID6 - A threaded discussion board allowing asynchronous communication among participants